4 Scientifically Backed Ways To Support Your Breast Health

 • Limiting screen time: The blue light from your tablet/cellphone alters your melatonin production, disrupting your circadian rhythm.8

-• Wearing a Castor Oil Eye Compress to bed: Using this compress makes you feel relaxed as your Eye Compress gently blocks out distracting lights and makes you feel sleepy because it supports melatonin production.9,10
+• Wearing a Castor Oil Eye Compress to bed: Using this compress makes you feel relaxed as your Eye Compress gently blocks out distracting lights.
+Some studies show that wearing an eye mask to bed may help support melatonin production.9,10

 Queen of the Thrones eye compress supports better sleep